Doug Besterman

 Douglas Besterman (born February 3, 1965) is an American orchestrator, musical arranger and music producer.
-He is the recipient of three Tony Awards out of six total nominations and two Drama Desk Awards out of six total nominations, and was a 2009 Grammy Award nominee.
+He is the recipient of four Tony Awards out of seven total nominations and two Drama Desk Awards out of six total nominations, and was a 2009 Grammy Award nominee.

 Personal life

 Besterman currently resides in New York.
 Doug grew up in the New York suburb of Monsey.
-He attended Ramapo High School and the University of Rochester/Eastman School of Music.
+He attended Ramapo High School and the Eastman School of Music at the University of Rochester.
 His father (Kenny Besterman) was a child performer on The Horn and Hardart Children's Hour.

-Doug Besterman married Alida Michal in 2021.
+Besterman married Alida Michal in 2021.
 He has three children from previous marriages.